dovecot/documentation/docs/core/config/service.md

     * "Warning: service anvil { client_limit=200 } is lower than required under max. load (207)"

-      This is calculated by counting the `process_limit` of auth and login services, because each of them has a persistent connection to anvil.
+      This is calculated by counting the [[setting,service_process_limit]] of auth and login services, because each of them has a persistent connection to anvil.

-* **idle_kill=4294967295s**, because it should never die or all of its tracked state would be lost.
+* **idle_kill=infinite**, because it should never die or all of its tracked state would be lost.

 * [[doveadm,who]] and some other doveadm commands connect to anvil's UNIX listener and request its state.